McLeodMoores/xl4j/SPEC.md

 ```

 ## Explcit types

+The aim here is for the developer to have something to fall back on if the automatic marshalling doesn't work.
 ### XLValue
 This broadly mirrors the XLOPER* data structure.
 The interesting question is whether this should be an object heirarchy or a type + object structure.
 This could be done thus:
   - `XLString`